neocturne/fastd/doc/source/manual/config.rst

   The default option makes it the default address for outgoing connections for IPv4, IPv6 or both.

+  When an address with port 0 is configured, a random port will be selected, which will not change as long as fastd is running.

-  When an address without port or with port 0 is configured, a new socket with a random port will be created for each outgoing connection.
+  When the port is omitted completely, a new socket with a random port will be created for each outgoing connection.
 This has the side effect that the options for packet marks and interface-specific binds (except IPv6 link-local addresses) will only work with the ``CAP_NET_ADMIN`` capability.
 If fastd is built with capability support, it will automatically retain